All automotive repair facilities must post a sign, in a place that can be easily viewed by customers, with the following information:

 You are entitled by law to:

-- A written estimate for repairs which will cost more than one hundred dollars, unless waived or absent face-to-face contact (see item 4 below)
+- A written estimate for repairs which will cost more than one hundred dollars, unless waived or absent face-to-face contact (see item four below).

-- Authorize orally or in writing any repairs which exceed the estimated total presales tax cost by more than ten percent
+- Authorize orally or in writing any repairs which exceed the estimated total presales tax cost by more than 10%.

 - Authorize any repairs orally or in writing if your vehicle is left with the repair facility without face-to-face contact between you and the repair facility personnel.